Rehearsal and Performance Guidelines

 Venue Details

-Modified Thrust stage with a pit that's covered when not in use.
+Modified Thrust stage with a pit that is covered when not in use.
 To turn on lights, press the single button with the green light as you come in from the main lobby entrance on the 4000 level.
 Aisle One, to the left, inside the metal bars against the back row.
 The main light control is on the SM panel located Stage Right.

 Studio Theater